Student Activities for The Treasure of Lemon Brown Include:

 (This will start a 2-Week Free Trial - No Credit Card Needed)

-"The Treasure of Lemon Brown" Setting Map Graphic Organizer
+Importance of Setting in "The Treasure of Lemon Brown"

 Settings help to bring the reader into the story and help make the words on the page come alive.
 When the setting and characters change in a story, it signals to the reader that the story is progressing and that action is taking place.
 In "The Treasure of Lemon Brown", the readers are introduced to a young boy named Greg who lives in New York City.
 As the setting changes in the story from his home to an abandoned building, so does Greg.
 Readers often notice that the mood of a character changes with the setting.
 The mood is reflective and plays off all aspects of the story.